ballerina-platform/ballerina-spec/beps/lib-edi/1491_qualifier_based_segment_discrimination.md

 - A member is offered an input segment only while it can still accept one, so `maxOccurances` is enforced exactly: an occurrence beyond a member's maximum is not assigned to it and falls through to the remaining members.
 - The run is left when a segment with a different code arrives, when a same-code segment matches no member, or when the input ends.
 - On exit, every member declaring `minOccurances > 0` must have at least one occurrence; otherwise parsing fails, naming the member.
+- A same-code segment that matches no member **stays unconsumed**: the input cursor does not advance, the schema cursor moves past the whole run, and the segment is offered to the units that follow.
+It is never dropped and never retried against the same run.
+If no later unit accepts it, it is reported by the existing unmatched-segment check, which names the segment and its position.

 The exit condition is a **presence** check rather than an exact count, which is how `minOccurances` is already treated everywhere else when reading: a definition declaring `minOccurances` greater than `1` is satisfied by a single occurrence outside a run as well as inside one.
 Enforcing exact minimum counts while reading is a pre-existing gap that applies to all units, not only to discriminated runs, and is listed under Future Work so that runs do not diverge from the rest of the parser.